Category: Christian Living

 Not every thought or impression is from God.
 It is important to test what you believe you are hearing.

-• Does this align with Scripture?
+• Does it align with Scripture?

 • Does it reflect God’s character?